Digital Switchover

 However, Google seemed unaffected, perhaps a routing issue.
 Other ISPs indicated they had no issues.
 None on DownDetector.
 The problem persisted until 08:15 the next day (April 16) when all returned to normal.

 DownDetector reported many users were having issues.
-It’s a pity toob’s customer service was closed; because as soon as it opened, they became aware of the issue and all was resolved.
+It’s a pity toob’s customer service was closed; as soon as it opened, they became aware of the issue and all was resolved.

 Toob’s status page was not updated until some time later, and any sign of the outage was removed from the status page by late afternoon.